aimacode/aima-java/aimax-osm/README.txt

 for details.

-== Current Release: 0.1.1-AIMA3e Published ==
+== Current Release: 0.1.1-AIMAX-OSM Added ==
+0.1.1-AIMAX-OSM Added : 06 Feb 2010 :<br>

-First release based on the 3rd edition of AIMA which contains the OSM library.
+First release based on the 3rd edition of AIMA which contains the Open Streem Map (OSM) library.

 == Applications ==
 Under the release/ directory you should find three jar files, aima-core.jar, aima-gui.jar, and aimax-osm.jar.